vibe-d/vibe.d/README.md

 Installation on FreeBSD
 -----------------------

-Install vibe dependencies by using portrupgrade or similar like that
+Install vibe dependencies by using portupgrade or similar like that

-    sudo portupgrade -PN devel/libevent2 devel/pkg-config
+    sudo portupgrade -PN devel/libevent2 devel/pkgconf

 Run setup-freebsd.sh